aidan-ricci/drumbeatlabs-sample-matcher/README.md

 - **Batch processing**: Generate embeddings in batches of 3 (concurrency limit)
 - **Smart indexing**: Only index creators with complete profiles (>100 char bio)
 - **Monitoring**: Log embedding counts and costs per request
+- **Early Costs**: Pinecone scales to ~1M transcations per month for free tier.
+This will take Drumbeat Labs a while to get to the point where we need to worry about the database itself

 **Impact**: Reduced embedding costs by ~80% vs. naive per-request generation